DiceDB/docs/src/content/docs/commands/GETSET.md

 ---
 title: GETSET
-description: Documentation for the Redis command GETSET
+description: Documentation for the DiceDB command GETSET
 ---

-# DiceDB Command: GETSET

-## Overview

 The `GETSET` command in DiceDB is a powerful atomic operation that combines the functionality of `GET` and `SET` commands.
 It retrieves the current value of a key and simultaneously sets a new value for that key.
 This command is particularly useful when you need to update a value and also need to know the previous value in a single atomic operation.